Established 1884

 Why is Roanoke Virginia called the Star City?

-Roanoke is called the Star City of the South because of the Mill Mountain Star — an 88.5-foot neon star erected on Mill Mountain above the city and first illuminated in 1949.
-The star has become Roanoke's defining landmark and symbol, visible from much of the valley below.
-It is one of the largest freestanding illuminated stars in the world and is the origin of the Star City nickname.
+Roanoke earned the "Star City of the South" nickname because of the Mill Mountain Star — an 88.5-foot neon monument erected on Mill Mountain overlooking the valley floor.
+First illuminated in 1949, it stands as one of the largest freestanding illuminated star structures in the world.

 Why is Roanoke Virginia called Roanoke?